MaibornWolff/database-performance-comparison/README.md

 For Cassandra we implemented two modes.
 One where after each insert the client waits for confirmation from the coordinator that the write was processed (called sync inserts in the table) and one where the clients sends several requests asynchronously.
 The limit of how many requests can be in-flight can be configured using the `max_sync_calls` parameter.
 Although the results of our benchmarks show a drastic improvement, batching in most cases is not a recommended way to improve performance when using Cassandra.
 The current results are based on a singular device_id (and thus partition key) per worker.
 This results in all batched messages being processed as one write operation.
 With multiple devices per batch statement load on the coordinator node would increase and lead to performance and ultimately stability issues.
 (See [datastax docs on batching](https://docs.datastax.com/en/cql-oss/3.3/cql/cql_using/useBatch.html)).

+For TimescaleDB the insert performance depends a lot on the number and size of chunks that are written to.
+In a fill-level test with 50 million inserts per step where in each step the timestamps started again (so the same chunks were written to as in the last step) performance degraded rapidly.
+But in the more realistic case of ever increasing timestamps (so new chunks being added) performance stayed relatively constant.

 ### Query performance

 | Database / Query | count-events | temperature-min-max | temperature-stats | temperature-stats-per-device | newest-per-device |